TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

     </p>
 </div>

-**Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>This chart shows the distribution of self-employed Mexico-born workers across industries in 2022.</em></p>
+This chart shows the distribution of self-employed Mexico-born workers across industries in 2022.

-<p style="color: #f0b90b;">The lack of legal documentation creates difficulties in obtaining formal employment.
+The lack of legal documentation creates difficulties in obtaining formal employment.
 However, they turn to self-employment.
-In a land of opportunity and a system designed for economic growth through individual productivity, it is possible to prosper even without documentation, and this is worth highlighting because it is clear evidence that strong and autonomous institutions and the preservation of justice define a country's economic conditions.</p>
+In a land of opportunity and a system designed for economic growth through individual productivity, it is possible to prosper even without documentation, and this is worth highlighting because it is clear evidence that strong and autonomous institutions and the preservation of justice define a country's economic conditions.

 <div style="width: 100%; max-width: 800px; margin: auto;">
     <h3 style="text-align:center; margin-bottom:0.5em; color: #ff6b6b;">